Skip to content

 If you copy a gold strategy, check how much of the performance comes from XAUUSD.
 A strategy may include several pairs but draw most of its risk from gold.
 Also check whether the provider's broker uses the same contract size and pricing structure as your broker.

 On TestedSignals, gold-related strategies include Swing Trading + Gold Breakout, Scalping + Gold Grid, and EURUSD + Gold Grid.
 Compare drawdown, broker, live record, and instruments before connecting.
+If you are unsure whether the gold product is a CFD or another derivative, read forex vs CFD trading before sizing the position.

 Common Mistakes